-Starting with the key light, most often being a soft lighting source, the CineFLEX HUE “XL” is a good choice because of its versatility.
+Starting with the key light, most often being a soft lighting source, the CineFLEX HUE 100W - RGBW is a good choice because of its versatility.
 With high output, great light quality and flexible design, this light can be easily taped to a table, a lamp or a chair or even shaped to fit in confined spaces.
-When shaped into a cylinder form, the CIneFLEX can light multiple characters or objects in a scene at the same time.
-The Bi-Color mode can be used to match other light sources, while the RGB mode delivers millions of rich and vibrant colors.
-Even more, the included library of digital gels and effects with customizable parameters can help achieve that dramatic look with no other setup needed.
+When shaped into a cylinder form, the CineFLEX can light multiple characters or objects in a scene at the same time.
+The latest RGB+W LED technology mode delivers millions of rich and vibrant colors into a soft, wrap-around output.
+Even more, the included library of 21 pre-programmed lighting effects with customizable parameters can help achieve that dramatic look with no additional setup needed.

-A flexible LED is a must have for any small production, as it can easily help accomplish that elaborated look without any extra heavy gear needed.
+A flexible LED is a must have for any small production, as it can easily fit into any shooting scene like inside of a car or an elevator.
 Just bring gaffer tape and use your imagination to work with this light in the most creative way possible.

 Of course, the suggested lighting kit is not limited to only cinematic lighting but also can be used for the ordinary interview 3-point lighting or even for the YouTube channel videos.

 The filmmaking industry is not only about the big productions, but more and more about the passionate amateurs who are willing to invest their time into basic and useful knowledge in order to make the best choices in gear acquirement.